chrjabs/leximaxIST/README.md

 # leximaxIST

+## Modifications in This Fork

+- Fixed build
+- Slightly more efficient blocking literals for weighted soft clauses
+- Input file parser for _clausal_ multi-objective instances (MCNF)
+- Preprocessing with MaxPre 2.1 (only with MCNF input)
+- Tool for extracting PackUP instances as MCNF (`old_packup/packup2mcnf`)

 ## Description
 Boolean Leximax Optimisation solver.
 Given a Multi-Objective Boolean Optimisation formula, the solver can be used to find a leximax-optimal solution or to approximate a leximax-optimal solution.